Qarj/cypress-notes/challenges/README.md

 04 - Two test files requiring login share single http login session 05 - Test type other than integration - Release
-06 - Click on `Apply to jobs` in iframe at /Authenticated/MyApplications.aspx#/dashboard/applications 07 - Create an account uploading a CV
-08 - Download CV from profile, run an assert against the content
+06 - Click on `Apply to jobs` in iframe at /Authenticated/MyApplications.aspx#/dashboard/applications 07 - Create an account, filling out every profile field, uploading a CV, close account 08 - Download CV from profile, run an assert against the content